pglen/hsencfs/README.md

 when copied directly out of the backing/data directory.
 This is useful for backup / replication / archiving / transport etc ... make sure you copy them with hidden (.nnn.datx) files included.
 Use: shopt -s dotglob before copy.
-Warning: the copied data will be unreadable without the dot files.
+Warning: the copied data will be unlegible without the dot files.

 ## Going to the Cloud.